 History of BHPFA

 Black Hills Parks & Forests Association (BHPFA) began in 1946 as the Wind Cave Library Association, an organization dedicated to supporting interpretive, educational and scientific programs and services at Wind Cave National Park.
 The name was changed in 1952 to the Black Hills Area Association as all National Park Service units in the Black Hills operated under one administrative unit.
 The name was again changed in 1957 to Black Hills Natural History Association, a more accurate reflection of organization activities at that time.
 In 1963, the name was changed to Wind Cave Natural History Association following the withdrawal of Mt.
 Rushmore, Badlands, and Devils Tower.
 Wind Cave NP and Jewel Cave NM joined forces in 1984 to become Wind Cave/Jewel Cave Natural History Association.
 The current name was established in 1988 with the addition of Custer State Park and Black Hills National Forest.
 Buffalo Gap National Grasslands Fall River Ranger District in Hot Springs signed on in 2002 and the National Grasslands Visitor Center in Wall joined in 2008.
 In 2015, the Nebraska National Forests & Grasslands became the newest partner, adding 5 more locations in Nebraska and South Dakota.
-Currently, BHPFA operates sales outlets in 14 locations among our 4 partners.
+In 2020 BHPFA expanded our footprint in Nebraska and become an official non-profit partner for Scotts Bluff National Monument and Agate Fossil Beds National Monument.
+Currently, BHPFA operates sales outlets in 16 locations among our 7 partners.

 Cooperating Associations assist in the production of site-specific products, distribute educational and scientific publications produced by partner agencies, donate materials for use in interpretive programs and exhibits, and work to secure grants and funding.
 This is accomplished through park store sales, membership support, publication and product development, research funding, and other educational programs and activities.
 A portion of revenue raised through these means is given back to partner agencies to support educational and interpretive programs, this allocation is typically called Agency Aid.
 Cooperating associations must hold a federally tax-exempt, not-for-profit status under Section 501(c)(3) of the Internal Revenue Code.